Swir/Hex-kolor/README.md

  #program designed to create your own hex color composition
+ use exe or change py ;)